 East London’s The Gymslips, Paula Richards, Suzanne Scott and Karen Yarnell,

 stumbled onto the post punk landscape in their monkey boots and Levi’s in 1981.
-For live performances they would sometimes dress in school pinafores, but even kitted out in actual gymslips they still looked more like troublesome and mouthy extras from Grange Hill rather than members of say, the Mallory Towers lacrosse team, which their name might have suggested.
+Even if they’d kitted themselves out in actual gymslips, they would still have looked more like troublesome and mouthy extras from Grange Hill rather than members of the Mallory Towers lacrosse team, which their name might have suggested.
 Long before Britpop’s “Lad-ette” culture – you know, that time in the mid 1990s when media girls pretended to like football, pints and Oasis for a couple of months – The Gymslips openly embraced drinking, Pie & Mash, monkey boots and double denim right from the get go.
 Some would have them down as the first female Oi! band, but really they were so much more than that.

 Accused of shoplifting riffs and bits of other songs from everyone from The Sex Pistols to Status Quo, their punked up 60s influenced girl pop, stomped around the musical landscape that lies somewhere between playground chants, and sophisticated three part harmonies.
 If you can picture a Monday morning version of The Shirelles having enjoyed a particularly wild weekend in a Butlin’s chalet with Suzi Quatro, Chas, Dave and Sham 69, then you’re on the right track.